Fringe Benefits Provider Portal

 Some key features of a typical fringe benefits provider portal include:

-• Claims management – Submit claims electronically, check claim status, view explanations of benefits (EOBs), retrieve remittance advices.
+- Claims management – Submit claims electronically, check claim status, view benefits (EOBs) explanations, and retrieve remittance advice.

 Fringe Benefits Provider Portal

-The portal also allows you to verify member eligibility and check coverage levels prior to providing services.
+The portal also allows you to verify member eligibility and check coverage levels before providing services.
 This ensures you don’t provide any uncompensated care due to eligibility issues.
 You can search for coverage policies, medical necessity criteria, and other payer guidelines through the portal as well.

 Having a centralized location to manage all interactions with a particular fringe benefit plan cuts down on administrative work.
 No more calling the fringe benefit group provider phone number to check on a claim or eligibility – it’s all available at your fingertips through the online provider portal.